kubernetes-sigs/zeitgeist/README.md

 For a simple project with a couple of dependencies, a team can usually keep up to speed by following mailing lists or Slack channels, but for larger projects this becomes a daunting task.

-This problem is pretty much solved by package managers in specific programming languages (see _When is Zeitgeist _not_ suggested_, but it remains a big issue when your project relies on packages outside your programming language of choice, or even more so when declaring infrastructure-as-code, where the "build step" is usually bespoke and dependencies are managed manually.
+This problem is pretty much solved by package managers in specific programming languages (see _When is Zeitgeist _not_ suggested_ below), but it remains a big issue when:

+- Your project relies on packages outside your programming language of choice
+- You declare infrastructure-as-code, where the "build step" is usually bespoke and dependencies are managed manually
+- Dependencies do not belong in a classical "package manager" (e.g. AMI images)

 What is Zeitgeist
 =================